Core Idea

 - Modeling vulnerability: Admitting mistakes, asking for help, acknowledging uncertainty

-- Responding productively to failure: Treating failures as learning opportunities, not occasions for blame
+- Responding to failure as learning: Not as occasions for blame

-- Inviting participation: Explicitly asking for dissenting views, soliciting input from quiet voices
+- Inviting participation: Explicitly soliciting dissenting views and quiet voices

 Psychological safety is fragile.
-One poorly handled moment—dismissing an idea, punishing honesty, responding defensively to challenge—can erode months of trust-building.
+One poorly handled moment — dismissing an idea, punishing honesty — can erode months of trust-building.

 Related Concepts